NeuroLink Bridge

 The lamp hits the wall.
 Your son is screaming words you can't understand, his fists swinging at anything within reach.
 Your daughter is crying in her bedroom, door locked.
 Your shoulder throbs from where he connected five minutes ago, and somewhere in the back of your mind, you're wondering if the neighbors can hear.

 Twenty minutes later, he's sobbing in your arms, exhausted and confused.
 "I'm sorry, Mommy.
 I'm sorry."
 And your heart breaks into pieces because you know he couldn't stop it.
-You know he didn't want this.
-But your body is still shaking, and you're already dreading tomorrow.

 The Meltdown Isn't a Choice